-(4) Mail Server
+(5) Mail Server

 A Server is installed as required to facilitate the I-fax capability of the MFP.
+Microsoft Exchange Server 2013 is assumed to be used.

-(5) Time Server
+(6) Time Server

 It is the NTP service commonly provided over the Internet.
 As long as the environment allows, it is recommended that a time server be configured in the TOE, to synchronize the time in the MFP that is used as the time stamp of audit logs.
 Otherwise, the time that is configured and maintained by the TOE's Management function is used instead.
+Windows Time is assumed to be used.

 Note that the reliability of software and hardware other than the TOE shown in this configuration is outside the scope of this evaluation.
+It is assumed to be trustworthy.